5 Game Day Foods to Avoid Feeding Pets

 Chicken wings, pizza, hot dogs and burgers are just a few foods known to be high in fat.
 If your dog eats any of these, he's at risk for vomiting and diarrhea and developing pancreatitis.

-Table scraps like chicken bones or ribs can also contain bones which are actually very dangerous for dogs.
-Although it seems natural to give a dog a bone, he can easily choke on it.
-Bones can also splinter and cause an obstruction or lacerations of your dog's digestive system.
+Table scraps like chicken or ribs can also contain bones which can be dangerous for dogs.
+Although it seems natural to give a dog a bone, he can choke on it.
+Bones, especially cooked ones, are prone to splinter and cause an obstruction or lacerations of your dog's digestive system.

 3. Onions and garlic

-Garlic, chives, and leeks are also part of the Allium family, and are poisonous to dogs and cats.
-Considered to be about five times as potent as onions, garlic causes oxidative damage to the red blood cells as well as an upset stomach (e.g., nausea, oral irritation, drooling, abdominal pain, vomiting, diarrhea).
-Onion and garlic poisoning may have a delayed onset and clinical signs may not be apparent for several days.
-Immediate veterinary care is recommended.
+Garlic is considered to be about five times as potent as onions.
+These veggies may also cause an upset stomach (e.g., nausea, oral irritation, drooling, abdominal pain, vomiting, diarrhea).
+Although poisoning may have a delayed onset and clinical signs may not be apparent for several days, immediate veterinary care is recommended.

 4. Chocolate, Sweets and Soda

 Dogs like eating sweets, too; however, they can become very sick as a result.
-Chocolate, soda, acai berries, brownies, cake, fudge and candy contain alkaloid theobromine, which can be lethal to dogs and cats, leading to poisoning and pancreatitis.
+Chocolate, some sodas, brownies and fudge contain theobromine and caffeine, which can be lethal to dogs and cats.
 The darker the chocolate, the higher risk of toxicity.

-Xylitol, a sugar substitute commonly used in sugarless gum, many baked goods and candies, is also extremely dangerous to your dog.
-Ingestion of any small amounts of the product will cause the rapid release of insulin and result in hypoglycemia.
+Xylitol, a sugar substitute commonly used in sugarless gum, sugar-free baked goods and candies, is also extremely dangerous to your dog.
+Ingestion of any small amounts of the product will cause the rapid release of insulin and result in hypoglycemia (low blood sugar).
 Immediate care is recommended if you suspect your pet has ingested chocolate, sweets or soda.
 Read more about dogs and chocolate.

 Nuts are also a common ingredient in cookies.
 If you'd like to learn more about toxic nuts to pets, check out our Nut Dangers Infographic.